 ---|---|---|---|---|---|

-Because Endurance doesn’t act as a broker and instead handles all claims and processes for customers, the company is not able to provide as many contract options as its competitors – which limits pricing options.
-Deductibles run between $100 and $200 in addition to the monthly cost of your plan.
-Endurance currently does not offer a $0 deductible option for customers, where competitors like CARCHEX do.
+Because Endurance doesn’t act as a broker and instead handles all claims and processes for customers, the company is not able to provide as many contract options as its competitors.
+This limits pricing options.
+Deductibles, the amount you pay out of pocket, run between $100 and $200 in addition to the monthly cost of your plan.
+Endurance currently does not offer a $0 deductible option for customers, whereas competitors like CARCHEX do.

 How The Endurance Claims Process Works